CityGecko/CS-AdvancedVehicleOptions/README.md

+# CS-AdvancedVehicleOptions 1.9.14
+* Updated the translation framework created by Algernon to recent version, which fixed an issue with the automated language detection.
+This will resolve an issue, where the "use game language" selection delivered back invalid values and not properly loading the existing language file.
+* Updated all language files, so they are compatible with the updated translation framework.
+* Added logic to translate the Mod Option panel once a new language is selected inside the Mod Option panel.
+* Fixed a bug, which did not translate the vehicle names when changing the language of the game (to do: change the language of AVO on-the-fly, when user changes language during a session).
+* Fixed a locale language issue with the value fields, which prevented to us dot or comma as decimal, depending on your country settings.

 # CS-AdvancedVehicleOptions 1.9.13.2
 * Enhanced Harmony patch to allow changes during Race Events for race cars and bicycles
 * Adressed a reported validation issue raised by Speedy